1971 Live Action Barbie, Live Action Christie and Live Action P.J.

-I've had Live Action P.J. and Live Action Barbie in my collection for a while so they're happy their last sister Christie joined them.
-Can you say Dance Party?!
+I recently purchased a mint Live Action Christie.
+I've had Live Action P.J., Ken and Barbie in my collection for a while so they're happy their last sister Christie joined them!
+Now, the band is complete.

 Barbie and P.J. came in two varieties: either with a battery-operated stage or a Touch N' Go stand.
 Christie only came with the Touch N' Go stand.
 I had so much fun playing with them as a girl because I could make them dance and, as K.C. once said, shake their booty!
 That reminds me, I also enjoyed playing with my tambourine as a kid and bouncing around - good times!